MAY I EXPLAIN

 The Presentation Team with Anna Hui (red dress).
 Photo courtesy of State of Missouri.

-For this year’s celebration, the theme centered around the Chinese American contributions to Missouri.
-My 10 minutes of fame and introduction:
+For this year’s celebration at the Capitol, the theme centered around the Chinese American contributions to Missouri.
+My 10 minutes of fame and introduction slides:

-Then some Missouri History Society St. Louis Chinese American History Initiative highlights (and human stories) by Christopher Gordon, Director of Library and Collections and myself.
+Then some Missouri History Society St. Louis Chinese American History Initiative highlights (and Human Stories) by Christopher Gordon, Director of Library and Collections and myself.
+Do you have some history for us to share?

 Chinese Businesses.
-Laundries and Restaurants were early contributors.
+Laundries and Restaurants were early contributors to support the economy.

 Two Food Entrepreneurs who impacted the St. Louis Agricultural and Food Scenes.